Lenni0451/JAVA-QueryMinecraftServer/README.md

 - Support for newest Minecraft server version
 - **NO** requirement for plugin, RCON or to enable Query on the server, it works straight out of the box on every Minecraft server in TCP mode.
 - Retrieves online player names
+- Independent from the protocol uses a Status Class is exported with the same properties and methods or JSON code
 - [SRV record lookup](https://www.namecheap.com/support/knowledgebase/article.aspx/9765/2208/how-can-i-link-my-domain-name-to-a-minecraft-server): No need to know the exact port of the Minecraft server if a SRV record is configured

 ## Installing